-Exercise 1.
+Exercise 2.
 Make up dialogues on the following situations.
 Make use of the conversational formulas suitable for the situations.

+1. Two people meet and have a talk.
+One of them has been to London/ Rome/ Madrid/ Prague many times.
+Another one is going there for vacation for the first time.

-- 1. Two people have a talk in the street.
-One of them wants to find the way to the place (the square, the local museum, the market place, the nearest Chemist's, etc.) he needs. - 2.
-Two people do the town.
-They share their impressions. - 3.
-Your friend invites you to spend a weekend at her/ his native place.
-Find out why it is worth doing. - 4.
-Convince your partner that it is better to live in the city (in the countryside).
-Your partner is against it. - 5.
-Explain to your friend how to get to your native place/ house. - 6.
-You've just returned from Kyiv with some of snapshots of its sights.
+2. Two people have a talk in the street.
+One of them wants to find the way to the place (the square, the local museum, the market place, the nearest Chemist's, etc.) he needs.

+3. Two people do the town.
+They share their impressions.

+4. Your friend invites you to spend a weekend at her/ his place.
+Find out why it is worth doing.

+5. Convince your partner that it is better to live in the city (in the countryside).
+Your partner is against it.

+6. Explain to your friend how to get to your home place/ house.

+7. You've just returned from Kyiv with some of snapshots of its sights.
 Tell your friends about those places of interest.

-- 1. Speak on the city you find interesting. - 2.
-Speak on the past and present of your town (village).
-How do you imagine its future? - 3.
-Imagine that you are the Major of your home city.
-Speak on the most acute problems of the city and the steps you are going to take to solve those problems. - 4.
-Suggest a route of the excursion about your native place. - 5.
-You are going to make a photo album of your native place.
-Describe the places which pictures you would like to have in your album. - 6.
-You have only one day in Kyiv.
-Say what places of interest you'd like to see most of all and give your reasons. - 7.
-Compare the way of life in the country and in the city.
+1. Speak on the city you find interesting.

+2. Speak on the past and present of your town (village).
+How do you imagine its future?

+3. Imagine that you are the Major of your home city.
+Speak on the most acute problems of the city and the steps you are going to take to solve those problems.

+4. Suggest a route of the excursion about your home place.

+5. You are going to make a photo album of your home place.
+Describe the places which pictures you would like to have in your album.

+6. You have only one day in Kyiv.
+Say what places of interest you'd like to see most of all and give your reasons.

+7. Compare the way of life in the country and in the city.
 Try to be objective speaking of the advantages and disadvantages of each.

-Exercise 3.
+Exercise 4.
 Discuss the following proverbs.
 Take examples from life or fiction.

-- 1. Rome wasn't built in a day.
+1. Rome wasn't built in a day.

-- 2. There is no place like home.
+2. There is no place like home.

-- 3. East or west home is best.
+3. East or west home is best.

-Exercise 4.
+Exercise 5.
 Which quotation is your favourite?
 Why?

-- 1. "City life: millions of people being lonesome together."
-Henry David Thoreau, American writer. - 2.
-"I like a lot of things about the city, but I prefer the country because I don't have to wear a tie there."
-Alexander Calder, American sculptor and artist. - 3.
-"The larger our great cities grow, the more irresistible becomes the attraction which they exert on the children of the country, who are fascinated by them, as the birds are fascinated by the lighthouse or the moths by the candle."
+1. "City life: millions of people being lonesome together."
+Henry David Thoreau, American writer.

+2. "I like a lot of things about the city, but I prefer the country because I don't have to wear a tie there."
+Alexander Calder, American sculptor and artist.

+3. "The larger our great cities grow, the more irresistible becomes the attraction which they exert on the children of the country, who are fascinated by them, as the birds are fascinated by the lighthouse or the moths by the candle."
 Havelock Ellis, British psychologist.

-- 4. "Los Angeles: Seventy-two suburbs in search of a city."
-Dorothy Parker, American writer. - 5.
-"Los Angeles is a city no worse than others, a city rich and vigorous and full of pride, a city lost and beaten and full of emptiness."
-Raymond, American author of crime stories. - 6.
-"A city is a place where there is no need to wait for next week to get the answer to a question, to taste the food of any country, to find new voices to listen to and familiar ones to listen to again."
-Margaret Mead, anthropologist. - 7.
-"I'd rather wake up in the middle of nowhere than in any city on earth."
-Steve McQueen, actor. - 8.
-"The city is a human zoo, not a concrete jungle."
+4. "Los Angeles: Seventy-two suburbs in search of a city."
+Dorothy Parker, American writer.

+5. "Los Angeles is a city no worse than others, a city rich and vigorous and full of pride, a city lost and beaten and full of emptiness."
+Raymond, American author of crime stories.

+6. "A city is a place where there is no need to wait for next week to get the answer to a question, to taste the food of any country, to find new voices to listen to and familiar ones to listen to again."
+Margaret Mead, anthropologist.
+7. "I'd rather wake up in the middle of nowhere than in any city on earth."
+Steve McOueen, actor.

+8. "The city is a human zoo, not a concrete jungle."
 Dr. Desmond Morris, zoologist.